shanPhyoe/JavaScript30/readme.md

 Materials in this repository are inspired from https://JavaScript30.com.

-This repository is not from my own ideas and only for the purpose of learning JavaScript and Git.

-Since this is for my learning as an intermediate, I modified some codes from the original coding.
+This is my javascript playground since I've started learning javascript.